Go to the forms toolIn your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Contacts > Forms.

-Create new form
+Create a new form

-Edit the fields on your form
+Add fields to your form

 Mark required fields